sdarlington/sdarlington.github.io/content/posts/2011-05-04-symi-greece.md

 I left as the sun was low in the sky, leaving a fittingly pretty image of the place in mind.
 The sea was much smoother on the way back which was just as well since I had just eaten!

 I would stay on Rhodes for the rest of the week but travel out of Rhodes Town.
+[^1]: B continues to claim that it was far longer and far worse than this.
+I would just add that I was awake for the whole journey.